Notes to broadcasters

 We did, but I think we had an accidental burst.

+You mean the condom broke?
 Are you sure?
 Let me see … Shaa, you are right, the condom has burst.
-What are we going to do?
+What are we going to do!?
 Shaa … my body is frozen with fear.

 Me too.
 I am afraid I might get pregnant or, if one of us has a sexually transmitted infection, we may have transmitted it.
 What should we do??

-If you are at risk of getting a sexually transmitted infection or getting pregnant because of a condom burst, you were raped, or you were involved in an accident where many people were injured and there was blood contact, visit a nearest health centre within 24 hours for voluntary counselling, testing, and treatment to prevent HIV and other infections.
+If you are at risk of getting a sexually transmitted infection or getting pregnant because of a condom burst, or you were raped, visit a nearest health centre within 24 hours for counselling, testing, and treatment to prevent HIV and other infections.

 Do not fear relatives or friends, get treated